tapis-project/pipelines-docs/source/index.rst

      new manifest files arrive in the Remote Outbox.

-These are covered in more detail in the User Guide.
+These topics are covered in more detail in the :doc:`user/index`.
+Additionally, The :doc:`developer/index` includes design and implementation details about the Tapis Pipelines software itself, useful for customizing and extending the software with new features.